 Add the 1:1 transfer ratio to the mix and this makes the card even more valuable for consumers.

 Unless you want premium benefits, then this card might not be for you.
 You’re better off with premium credit cards like the Chase Sapphire Reserve or Amex Business Platinum.
+If you still have a hard time figuring out credit cards, transfer partners, and award redemptions, you can sign up for our travel concierge and get unlimited consultation and assistance for one year.

 Bonus Tip: How To Use The Chase Sapphire Preferred

-After that, you can now transfer your points to your Chase Sapphire Preferred which has the feature of transferring points to other loyalty programs.
+After that, you can now transfer your points to your Chase Sapphire Preferred, which has the feature of transferring points to other loyalty programs.
 And because of the 1:1 ratio, you now have more redemption options which allow you really maximize the points you’ve earned.